 20 tips for the ultimate road trip

-Whether traveling internationally or vacationing stateside, one of the best ways to explore the countryside is by motor vehicle.
-It's a great way to get to the heart of a region and a fantastic method for satiating wanderlust.
-Unlike pre-booked vacations that often involve hectic airports, hurried tour guides, and detailed, unchangeable itineraries, road trips allow travelers to go at their own pace, soaking in the scenery and taking in the full scope of the landscape.
+Whether traveling internationally or vacationing stateside, exploring the countryside by motor vehicle is a perfect way to get to the heart of a region—and a fantastic method for satiating wanderlust.
+Unlike pre-booked vacations, which too often involve hectic airports, hurried tour guides, and detailed, unchangeable itineraries, road trips allow travelers to go at their own pace, soak in the scenery, and take in the full scope of the landscape.